-Buenos Aires and me – it was love at first sight.
+Buenos Aires and me – from the must-sees to the hidden gems: It was love at first sight.
 The stately baroque architecture like in Madrid, the elegant cafés – even a bit more charming than those in Paris.
 Old fashioned gelato parlors like in Rome.
 The powerful street art of Bogotá next to the picturesque decay of old Havana.

 This city simply has it all.